 Developers interact with Haley through a variety of programming interfaces.
 The Designer enables creating dialogs via a drag-and-drop interface.
 Client APIs allow interacting with the Haley service from applications.
 Our Bot API allows implementing Bots to interact with Haley users, services, and devices.
-The Bot API includes components to interact with databases, the dialog system, machine learning and predictive models, analytics, external web services, and other Bots.
+Our Bot API includes components to interact with databases, the dialog system, machine learning and predictive models, analytics, external web services, and other Bots.

 The Bot API provides ways to process incoming and generate new messages.
 Haley provides access to databases, scripts, prediction models and other services via the Bot API, all of which can be used in message handling.
-The Bot API provides access to the Dialog System to track the state of the dialog in a channel./p>
+The Bot API provides access to the Dialog System to track the state of the dialog in a channel.

 AIMP provides a standard for defining messages to be exchanged across A.I. systems.
 AIMP messages may include payload data, such as a weather report message containing the weather data.

 The Dialog System is part of the Bot API.
 The Dialog Systems tracks the state of the dialog with each Haley channel and user.
 As example, for the message "Send that in an email to John", the Dialog System tracks the history of messages to determine what "that" refers to.